Sanmay-Das/futurefarmnow/doc/api.md

 ```
 ## Get ET map image for a region

-Get an ET map image of a region defined by a GeoJSON geometry.
+Get an ET map image of a region.

 | Endpoint     | `/etmap/<request_id>.png`|
 |--------------|--------------------------|